 Vegetarians or vegans

 RealEats offers single-serving prepared meals, packaged using the popular French sous-vide technique.
-You can order between four and 12 meals each week, but you can also add on breakfast, doubling your options from eight to 24 meals per week.
+You can order between 4 and 12 meals each week, but you can also add on breakfast, doubling your options from 8 to 24 meals per week.

-With typically 25 entrees, and around four to five options for breakfast, the rotating weekly menu is not wildly varied but you’re sure to find plenty of dishes that you like.
+With typically 25 entrees, and around 4-5 options for breakfast, the weekly menu is not wildly varied, but you’re sure to find plenty of dishes that you like.

 Expect mostly home-style American cuisine – with some Asian influences here and there – with hearty combinations of protein, carbs, and vegetables.
 All the meals have been created by professional chefs and come in at less than 600 calories per serving.